manu682/grpc-demo/README.md

 ## Solution

-In the gRPC server, use the struct that is auto-generated for this - UnimplementedDemoServiceServer
+In the gRPC server registration, use the struct that is auto-generated for this - UnimplementedDemoServiceServer

 `... pb.RegisterDemoServiceServer(myServer, &pb.UnimplementedDemoServiceServer{}) ...`